jckaizen/prox-home-server/README.md

 But eventually I wanted something with more storage and power to run a hypervisor like proxmox while at the same time still being power-efficient (under 30 watts).

 Why a hypervisor?
 It would allow me to run some services that are hard to configure perfectly inside LXD or docker containers.
-So taking an very old desktop case, gutting it, then putting better and power-efficient componenents inside, I present you my server!
+So taking an very old desktop case, gutting it, then putting better and power-efficient componenents inside, I present to you my server!

 ## The Present